boldbi/custom-widgets/README.md

 ## Prepare Environment

-You can checkout typescript source from below repository. https://github.com/boldbi/custom-widgets
+You can checkout the source from below repository. https://github.com/boldbi/custom-widgets

 once checkout the source, open command prompt and change the working directory to root directory of gulp.js file.